Young Investigators Research Forum

 The AASM Foundation Young Investigators Research Forum aids the career development of promising young investigators in clinical and translational sleep medicine research.
 This research forum is aimed at providing guidance, tactics, and strategies to better position young investigators for a successful career in clinical sleep research.
 The aims are to:

 - Foster the pursuit of clinical research in sleep medicine by junior faculty and fellows training in sleep medicine

 - Disseminate vital information required for pursuing a career in research

 - Serve as a primer for obtaining grant funding

 - Provide an opportunity to network and establish extramural research mentorship

-The Forum will provide an opportunity for collegial interaction with other young investigators and established senior investigators across the broad spectrum of clinical sleep research, as well as with NIH scientific and program officers.
-The ratio of faculty to young investigators will be approximately 1:3.
+The Young Investigators Research Forum will provide an opportunity for collegial interaction with other young investigators and established senior investigators across the broad spectrum of clinical sleep research, as well as with scientific and program officers from federal funding agencies.

 The YIRF offers a rare opportunity to have such a breadth and depth of introduction to the field of sleep research at the early stages, particularly in an environment with such dedicated senior faculty.

 The YIRF helped demystify the NIH grant types and helped me understand steps of grant submission and review.
 The staff was encouraging of my project and this helped bolster confidence to apply for future funding.

 Young investigators should apply to attend this year’s YIRF because it will provide them with intensive mentoring and key strategies for developing a successful academic career.